firefly-iii/docs/new-docs/about-firefly-iii/security.md

 ## Storage

 Firefly III stores encrypted versions of all uploaded attachments in the `/storage/upload` directory.
 To prevent data loss make sure you have a copy of the `APP_KEY` environment variable.
+Users who have access to the file system and access to the `APP_KEY` environment variable will be able to decrypt uploaded attachments for all users.

 ## Encryption